Article Updated: April 2023

 Applicants can apply for ADB-JSP and MEXT Scholarships, both sponsor the entire amount of tuition fees, travel expenses, living expenses allowance of approximately 147,000 yen/month, medical/accident insurance, books/instructional material and research allowances, as miscellaneous expenses.
 For more information, visit the university scholarship page.

 In principle, once you apply to either the i-BA or i-PM program, it is not allowed to change your program.
 You can find the requirements for each program in the Admission Guidelines for 2023!

 Kyoto-Cornell International Collaborative Degree Opportunity

-Students will be conferred two degrees, MBA (Master of Business Administration) from the Graduate School of Management in Kyoto University, as well as MMH (Master of Management in Hospitality) from the School of Hotel Administration, Cornell SC Johnson College of Business.
+Students will be conferred two degrees, an MBA (Master of Business Administration) from the Graduate School of Management at Kyoto University, as well as an MMH (Master of Management in Hospitality) from the School of Hotel Administration, Cornell SC Johnson College of Business.